 Ducks are just fancy chickens that quack.
 They give eggs every other day instead of every day and sometimes a happy duck will give you a duck feather.

-Rabbits can provide some fur and an occasional rabbit foot.
+Rabbits can provide some fur and an occasional rabbit’s foot, which is a cool little trinket.
 Dinos will leave dino eggs.

 Otherwise taking care of them is the same as taking care of your chickens.
 Doing the same things for all animals and following the 3 H’s will provide plenty of happy animals in your coop.